1Password/scim-examples/azure-container-apps/README.md

     - **Actor**: Enter the email address of the Google Workspace administrator for the service account.
     - **Bridge Address**: Enter your SCIM bridge domain.
 This is the Application URL for your Container App, found on the overview page (not your 1Password account sign-in address).
 For example: `https://scim.example.com`.
 3. Save the file.

+#### Step 3: Create your Google Workspace secrets and update your SCIM bridge deployment

-4. Copy and paste the following command for your shell, replace `$ConAppName` and `$ResourceGroup` with the names from your deployment, and run the command.
+1. Copy and paste the following command for your shell, replace `$ConAppName` and `$ResourceGroup` with the names from your deployment, and run the command.
     - **Bash**:
     ```bash
     az containerapp secret set \